Dark matter and radiative neutrino masses in conversion-driven scotogenesis: Results and Discussion

-While very large decay lengths (relevant for very small $\Delta m$ only) are well constraint by HSCP searches, there is a considerable gap between the disappearing track and HSCP search, again, leaving the entire mass range unconstrained.
-Dedicated searches for the particular scenario taking into account the highly-ionizing nature of $H^+$ as well as the displaced decay into a lepton and missing energy are expected to greatly enhance the sensitivity.
+While very large decay lengths (relevant for very small $\Delta m$ only) are well constrained by HSCP searches, there is a considerable gap between the disappearing track and HSCP search, again, leaving the entire mass range unconstrained.
+Dedicated searches for the particular scenario taking into account the highly ionizing nature of $H^+$ as well as the displaced decay into a lepton and missing energy are expected to greatly enhance the sensitivity.